wahani/wahani.github.io/_posts/2014-09-23-Promises-and-Closures-in-R.md

 published: true
 title: Promises and Closures in R
 description: "An explanation/exploration of functions returning functions (closures) in combination with the concept of lazy evaluation and promises in R."
-comments: false
+comments: true
 math: true
-tags: [R, fp, closures, lazy evaluation]
+tags: [R, fp, closures, lazy evaluation, functional programming]
 archive: false
 ---